confluentinc/online-inferencing-blog-application/README.md

 1. Create the following topics: `onlineRegression-by-airport`, `raw-airline-data`, `ml-data-input`, `predictions` .
 2. To build the initial model and populate the GlobalKTable run `./gradlew popluateGlobalKTable` from  terminal window.
-3. Then start the `KStreamsOnLineInferencing` application with `./gradlew runOnlineInference`
+3. Then start the `KStreamsOnLinePredictions` application with `./gradlew runOnlinePredictions`
 3. From a separate terminal window start the data feed of flight data that the application will make predictions for and additionally will be used to create new models and update the GlobalKTable: run `./gradlew runDataFeed`